Landing Page Conversion Rates: How 8 and 9-Figure DTC Brands Are Optimizing in 2026

 These steps are just a preview of what goes into the Testing Trifecta we've used for years at SplitBase to help DTC ecommerce brands increase conversions and make more money.
 Why does this approach work?

-Starting with quantitative research on problems, opportunities, and successes specific to your business sets you up to make more impactful tweaks than just doing what’s worked for other brands.
-Following that up with qualitative research reveals why your audience does or doesn’t respond well to certain aspects of your brand and site experience.
+Starting with quantitative research on problems, opportunities, and successes specific to your business positions you to make more impactful tweaks than simply doing what's worked for other brands.
+Following up with qualitative research reveals why your audience responds well to certain aspects of your brand and site experience.
 That way, you can come up with appropriate solutions and also know what not to change.

 Even though split testing should be ongoing, the Testing Trifecta cuts down on the trial and error you have to do to reach your objectives.
 We highly recommend using this methodology whether you're prepping to build out new landing pages or optimize existing ones.